 Alison’s portfolio of events includes religion and conflict, countering violent extremism and peacebuilding.
-She is currently working on Powering the Future: the Wilton Park dialogues on youth, focussing on how young people can become resilient and thriving citizens in a challenging world.
-This is a series of events over two years in the UK, Jordan and South Africa.
+She is currently working on the Wilton Park Inclusive Citizenship Dialogues in the Middle East and on Powering the Future: the Wilton Park Dialogues on youth, focussing on how young people can become resilient and thriving citizens in a challenging world.

 Alison brings over 20 years experience of working in the media to Wilton Park.
 She has presented major television and radio programmes for the BBC from ‘Sunday’ to ‘Woman’s Hour’ and was Head of Religion for the BBC World Service.